onejeuu/sc-file/README.md

 scfile.exe model.mcsb -F glb --skeleton
 ```

-This exports the model and its armature to GLB.
-See the [usage guide][docs-usage]
+This exports the model and its armature to GLB. \
-for batch conversion, animations, map regions, output layouts, and other options.
+See the [usage guide][docs-usage] for other options.

 ### Install the Python package